No Communities of Practice Found

 CEHs: Attendance at the CPS & CPPS Community of Practice and some Supervisors of CPS & CPPS Community of Practice gatherings and completion of post-gathering evaluations will earn you 1.5 hours of continuing education credit good for recertification purposes in Wisconsin.
 The evaluation will be sent to the email with which you register to attend a Community of Practice gathering.

-Like the community of practice gatherings in Wisconsin?
-Want to expand your learning in a national context?
 Please check out the communities of practice hosted by the Peer Recovery Center of Excellence (click here), which are structured very similarly to the ones in Wisconsin.

 This website is managed and maintained by staff at Access to Independence working on the Wisconsin Peer Specialist Employment Initiative.
 The words, views, and values presented herein are not necessarily representative of the Wisconsin Department of Health Services.